Turn off the T.V.

 And If you’re just goal setting, it’s a good start.
 But you’re a couch potato until you do something about it.

 Low accountability and responsibility yields low productivity and a decrease in happiness and energy.
 So why not take charge today?

-There are several ways to monitor your productivity as you work toward your goal.
+There are several ways to monitor your productivity as you work toward your goal setting.